githubmufeez45/EX_3_IMPLICIT/README.md

 Step 4: Then select the Empty Activity and click Next.
 Finally click Finish.

-Step 5: Design layout in activity_main.xml.
+Step 5: Design layout in https://raw.githubusercontent.com/githubmufeez45/EX_3_IMPLICIT/main/swack/EX_3_IMPLICIT.zip

 Step 6: Type any url, click navigate and that will take you to the expected url.